statikfintechllc/Ascend-Institute/README.md

 **AscendAI** is a self-building, self-healing recursive AI agent system.
 Designed for full-stack autonomy across devices, markets, and networks.
 It evolves itself, obeys its CEO, and writes its own future.
+It starts as an Egg, and becomes your AscendAI.
+Learns from you, your system, your energy.

 ---